User Guide

 Format: unassignT pr/PROJECT_INDEX t/TASK_INDEX

-• The currently assigned employee, if exists, will be un-assigned from the task specified by the TASK_INDEX in the project specified by the PROJECT_INDEX.
+- The currently assigned employee, if exists, will be un-assigned from the task specified by the

 Examples:

-• listP followed by unassignT pr/1 t/1 un-assigns the first task in the first project from the currently assigned employee.
+un-assigns the first task in the first project from the currently assigned employee. -

 Data Storage